marst444/SolarEdge-battery-control/README.md

 # Template a charge/discharge logic
 The charge/discharge logic is the core of the templating.
 - EMHASS publish sensors for forecast of battery and grid charge/discharge
-- The template evaluate these
 - Some battery control sensors and helpers are created for the logic to control and follow the forecasted chargecurve (https://github.com/marst444/SolarEdge-battery-control/blob/main/batterycontrol_sensors.yaml)
+- An automation to evaluate current PV production/ EVcharging and the EMHASS forecast is needed.

 I take no responsibility for the use of the charging/discharging logic!